 As of December 31, 2002, the Company operates in two business segments: rental and management (RM) and network development services (Services).
 The RM segment provides for the leasing and subleasing of antennae sites on multi-tenant towers and other properties for a diverse range of customers primarily in the wireless communication and broadcast industries.
-The Services segment offers a broad range of services, including antenna and line installation, maintenance, construction, site acquisition and zoning.
+The Services segment offers a broad range of services, including antenna and line installation, maintenance, construction, site acquisition, zoning, radio frequency engineering, network design and tower monitoring.